 Yes, you would have potential liability if your book was published under circumstances that led consumers to believe that it came from a celebrity, rather than yourself.
 This would include misstating the name of a celebrity.
 If you changed your name to be the same as the celebrity, there could...Read more »

 The best way to protect a recipe would, in theory, be through a patent.
 However, this could be difficult for two reasons.
 First, "non-obviousness" is required for a patent, and the Patent Office may consider your ingredients to be "obvious," and hence unpatentable.
-Second, in considering patent...Read more »
+Second, in...Read more »

 A band name is not copyrightable, but it can be protected by trademark law.
 You may be ablet to obtain a State or Federal trademark registration on the name, and, a logo for the band's name, if you have one.

 First consider whether the lyrics may be in the public domain, for example, if the song is over 75 years old.
 Assuming the song is protected by copyright, unfortunately, there is no "objective test" for how many words you can quote.
-In general, reproducing a copyrighted work for purposes of comment...Read more »
+In general, reproducing a copyrighted work for purposes...Read more »

 Only a "claimant" to a copyright can register it.
 You are not the "author" so you cannot claim ownership through authorship.
 However, assuming your grandmother is dead, and your are her sole heir, you may be the copyright owner under the laws where your grandmother died.
-If this is the case, you...Read more »
+If this...Read more »

 Assuming you created the website yourself, yes, you can copyright a website by using Copyright application form TX or by filing on-line.
 However, most business websites are created by website development companies.
 Unless they assign the copyrights in the website to you, they own it not you.
 Also,...Read more »